 In Illinois, however, the Rules Committee does more.

 When a lawmaker introduces a bill in the House, it automatically goes to the House Rules Committee.
 The Rules Committee is meant to sort bills and send them to the appropriate committees.
-But, in reality, the committee, controlled by Madigan allies, can sit on bills that the speaker opposes by never acting on them.
+But, in reality, the committee can sit on bills that the speaker opposes by never acting on them.
 The bills effectively die through inaction.

 It is not easy to get a stuck bill out of the Rules Committee without approval.
 In order to do so, three-fifths of both the minority and majority caucuses must sign a petition – and each member of those three-fifths must also become a sponsor of the bill.
 The other way to get a bill out of the Rules Committee – a “motion to discharge” – requires unanimous consent of the House, a punishingly high hurdle.
 In contrast, it simply takes approval of the majority of members to get a bill out of a substantive committee.